kittinunf/RealmBrowser-Plugin/README.md

 ## How to use

-* Make sure you have Realm Browser installed on your machine, if not download it here ([Realm Browser](https://static.realm.io/downloads/objc/latest)).
+* Make sure you have Realm Browser already installed on your machine, if not download it here ([Realm Browser](https://static.realm.io/downloads/objc/latest)).
-* Leave your Simulator running, and make sure that your awesome App that use Realm was installed there.
+* Leave your Simulator running, and make sure that your awesome App that uses Realm was installed in there.
 * Go to View -> Open Realm Browser (or Command + Shift + w for shortcut)
-* Tada! enjoy your Realm browser with your Realm file without manually finding right Realm path.
+* Tada!
+Enjoy your Realm browser with your Realm file without manually finding right Realm path.

 ## Uninstallation